2AA4-W23/Island-Network-Generation/README.md

 ## How to run the product

-_This section needs to be edited to reflect how the user can interact with thefeature released in your project_

 ### Installation instructions

 This product is handled by Maven, as a multi-module project.
 We assume here that you have cloned the project in a directory named `A2`